hewliyang/nus-nextbus-web/README.md

   BetterNextBus
 </h1>

+# !DISCLAIMER!
+If you have been using this at the `nextbus.me` domain, it has expired and I'm not spending money to renew it.
+You can continue to use it if you'd like at my personal subdomain at https://bus.hewliyang.com

-> A minimal **PWA** for fetching and displaying NUS Internal Shuttle Bus routes & arrival timings
+> A minimal **PWA** for fetching and displaying NUS Internal Shuttle Bus routes & arrival timings because... too many NUS apps

-## Motivation

-Just personally wanted a less bloated, faster NextBus.

-Also, when location services load slowly, so does the app on boot.
-There isn't an option to disable this functionality (as far as I know on *Android*) except for disabling it entirely.

 ## Features
 - Geolocation 📍